DivyanshuShekhar55/go-cassandra/README.md

 Then simply grab two user-ids from the "user_groups" section logs, who belong to the same group (check the group-ids).

 Visit the frontend to http://localhost, on two different browser windows/tabs.
 Paste the two user-ids into the id inputs.
 Start sending out messages.
+The three users will be spread out across 3 backend servers.

 ![alt text](image-2.png)